 - you have previously made a good faith effort to repay the student loan.

 The court considers all factors before determining if repaying the student loan constitutes an undue hardship in your case.
 Other tests, apart from Brunner Test food include a special test, Health Education Assistance Loans (HEAL).
 In this case, you need to show that the repayment of the loan which was due more than seven years ago will result in an immense burden on your life.
-For more details on which tests are used to get student loan discharged, call 888-297-6023 to speak with expert bankruptcy lawyers.
+For more details on which tests are used to get student loan discharged, call 888-297-6023 to speak with bankruptcy lawyers.

 What is the procedure to get student loan discharged?

-Hiring an expert attorney is the primary step to get loans discharged during bankruptcy. for getting your student loan discharged, you need to file an adversary proceeding to find out if the loan can be discharged.
+Hiring a bankruptcy attorney is the primary step to get loans discharged during bankruptcy. for getting your student loan discharged, you need to file an adversary proceeding to find out if the loan can be discharged.
 You need to present evidence of undue hardship to get the loan discharged.
 You also need to show you made efforts previously to repay your student loan.
 Additionally, if you attended vocational school and you were deceived due to a breach of contract, fraud or unfair practices, then you won’t owe any debt.

 In most cases of student loan, the federal government is the lender.
 However, these days, loans are available through private institutions like banks also.
 To get your student loan debt discharged (whether government or private), you need to show that repayment will cause undue hardship.
 Apart from the Brunner test, other standardized tests are also used in Chapter 7 and Chapter 13 cases of a bankruptcy involving the discharge of student loan debt.
 It is therefore advisable to hire a local bankruptcy attorney who is well-versed with the court rulings in similar cases.